floschu/Watchables/README.md

 ![Watchables Version](https://img.shields.io/badge/watchables-1.0.7-red.svg)

 [Watchables](https://watchables.page.link/app) is an easy-to-use Watchlist Android Application.
-It uses the [Reaktor](https://github.com/floschu/Reaktor) framework.
+It uses the [Reaktor](https://github.com/floschu/Reaktor) and [Koordinator](https://github.com/floschu/Koordinator) frameworks.

 It is also my personal playground, so no judgement please. 😅